Can a Vinyl Fence Be Painted? Pros, Cons & Steps

 Before you begin

 Before starting this project, it is essential to check if your vinyl fence has a warranty.
 This step is vital to consider since many vinyl fences have a warranty on them, so painting over the fence may count as damaging the surface.
 Before you go ahead and paint over the original surface, do some research about the duration of your warranty, and feel free to contact your manufacturer for any doubts or questions.
+When you finally decide to paint your fence, there are a few steps to follow to ensure that the entire project ends up flawless.

 1. Pick out the proper paint